Kenny Rogers: Solo career and duets with other artists

-After leaving the First Edition in 1976, after almost a decade with the group, Rogers signed a solo deal with United Artists.
+As the First Edition was breaking up in 1975, Rogers was the face of a national commercial advertising the "Quick Pickin' Fun Strummin' Home Guitar Course", but in 1976, Rogers signed a solo deal with United Artists.
 Producer Larry Butler and Rogers began a partnership that would last four years.

-Rogers' first outing for his new label was Love Lifted Me.
+Rogers's first outing for his new label was Love Lifted Me.
 The album charted and two singles, "Love Lifted Me" and "While the Feeling's Good", were minor hits.
 The song "Runaway Girl" was featured in the film Trackdown (1976).
 Later in 1976, Rogers issued his second album, the self-titled Kenny Rogers, whose first single, "Laura (What's He Got That I Ain't Got)", was another solo hit.

-The single "Lucille" (1977) was a major hit, reaching number one on the pop charts in 12 countries, selling over five million copies, and firmly establishing Rogers' post-First Edition career.
-On the strength of "Lucille", the album Kenny Rogers reached No. 1 on the Billboard Country Album Chart.
-More success was to follow, including the multi-platinum selling album The Gambler and another international Number 1 single, "Coward of the County", taken from the equally successful album, Kenny.
-In 1980, the Rogers/Butler partnership came to an end, though they would occasionally reunite: in 1987 on the album I Prefer the Moonlight and again in 1993 on the album If Only My Heart Had a Voice.
+The single "Lucille" (1977) was a major hit, reaching number one on the pop charts in 12 countries, selling over five million copies, and firmly establishing Rogers's post-First Edition career.
+On the strength of "Lucille", the album Kenny Rogers reached number one on the Billboard Country Album Chart.
+More success was to follow, including the multiplatinum-selling album The Gambler and another international number one single, "Coward of the County", taken from the equally successful album, Kenny.
+In 1980, the Rogers/Butler partnership came to an end, though they occasionally reunited, in 1987 on the album I Prefer the Moonlight and again in 1993 on the album If Only My Heart Had a Voice.